CXuesong/XSerializer/README.md

 A customizable XML serializer based on XML to LINQ.

 ## Features
-* Serialization
+* Attribute-controlled XML element/attribute generation.
+	* Opt-in member generation mode (That is, only attributed members will be serialized.)
+	* Supports "AnyElement" & "AnyAttribute".
+	* Supports custom XML name & namespace (for type / member / collecion items).
-	* Public property/field serialization. (private ones will be supported later)
+* Public/private property/field serialization.
-		* Including built-in simple types & its `Nullable` from.
+	* Including built-in simple types & their `Nullable` froms.
 	* Supports property/field that uses another class as type.
 	* Supports collections that implements `IEnumerable`.
 * Serialized collecions can have attributes.
 * Complex classes can be converted to / back from string and stored in attributes.
 (By implementing `IXStringSerializable`)
-	* Attribute-controlled XML element/field generation.
-		* Opt-in member generation mode (That is, only attributed members will be serialized.)
-		* Supports "AnyElement" & "AnyAttribute".
-		* Supports custom XML name & namespace (for type / member / collecion items).
 * ~~Multi-referenced instance serialization. ~~ (See <u>Multiple & Circular References</u>)
 * Serialization callbacks.
 (Not Implemented Yet)
-* Deserialization (Uh oh… Not Implemented Yet)
+* Deserialization
+	* Supports read-only property/field deserialization (in-situ deserialization), as long as they return writable objects/collecions/arrays.
+	* Preliminarily supports IEnumerable / IList deserialization.

 ## Background
 I just want to implement the functionality of `System.Xml.Serialization.XmlSerializer` on my own.
 Maybe you've noticed that `XmlSerializer` enables us to create & load XML documents from & to classes, and the behaviors can be adjusted via different Attributes.
 Compared with DataContractSeriallizer, it can give you more control on what the XML document should look like.
 However, the mechanism of `XmlSerializer` is still rigid in the way that you can't gain full control on some elements / attributes, while maintain the rest of the members clean & tidy.
 For example, a commonly occurred problem to who use `XmlSerializer` is that, it cannot properly handle multiple references towards the same instance.
 Instead, the same instance is stored multiple times in XML.
 Hence, it also cannot handle circular references.